dhoyle/splicedocs-jekyll/_internalnotes/PyspliceReadme.md

 ---> your confusion matrix will be printed in stdout
 ```

-### Experiment Maker -- Function that creates or uses an MLFlow Experiment
+### Experiment Maker -- Function that creates or uses an MLflow Experiment
 1. experiment_maker(experiment_id: experiment_name (string))

 ```